Bealby/Milestone-Project-2/README.md

 For instances of text on photos, a white text will be used to ensure readibility.

+the main font used for this Website was `'Special Elite`. from `Google Fonts` A fitting type font with military feel to it.

 ## FEATURES

 ---

-The Website's initial page has a potrait photo centrered in middle of page in front of a background horizontally divided by a white and light khaki color of, `rgb(209, 200, 171, 1)`.
+The Website's initial page (`index.html`) has a potrait photo centrered in middle of page in front of a background horizontally divided by a white and light khaki color of, `rgb(209, 200, 171, 1)`.
 The page is kept minimal and simple with lot of 'real estate', to focal the user to the image and text, which draws them into clicking the link to open the main page.

-The main website consists of three separate sections; Home, Bio, and Map.
+The Main Web page consists of three separate sections; Home, Bio, and Map.
 The website is based on one scrolling page with three sections in the body.

 Much of the layout of the website used the Bootstrap Grid System of 'containers',